AyishaSandiford/yogawithme-pp1/README.md

 ![Introductory video](docs/screenshots/Screenshot-introductory-video.png)

  - It introduces you to the three Yoga instructors.
- - The user starts with a 10min yoga video.
-Keeping it short and simple for your beginners
+ - The user starts with a 10min yoga video, keeping it short and simple for beginners
 - The user will move on to a 40min video for those who may be willing to try something a bit more challenging.
-- And lastly a stretch is provided as it is important after ever exercising
+- Lastly, a stretch is provided as it is important after exercising
-- In these videos you are though how to breath and provided with expert tips and knowledge
+- In these videos you are taught how to breath and provided with expert tips and knowledge
-- When viewed on mobile/small screens the images and videos become smaller to fit the screen size and is displayed in columns, one after the other
+- When viewed on mobile/small screens the images and videos become smaller to fit the screen size and are displayed in columns, one after the other
-- And when viewed on lager screens the instructor videos are displayed as flex and position in a row as shown below:
+- And when viewed on larger screens, the instructor videos are displayed as flex and positioned in a row as shown below:

 ![Screenshot-instructors.png](docs/screenshots/Screenshot-instructors.png)

 ## The About Us page

 - This page layout shows the who-we-are text aligned to the left and an image to its immediate right.
 This layout is reversed when displaying the Our-Goal section below.
-A light grey background color of helps differentiates between the two summaries allowing a better reading experience.
+A light grey background color helps differentiate between the two summaries allowing a better reading experience.

 ![Who we are](docs/screenshots/Screenshot-who-we-are.png)

 - Who-we-are summary gives the User an insight on the life of Emily Stuart the Founder of YogaWithMe and how she first fell in love with Yoga and started this company.
 (The name Emily Stuart was created only to add a name to this story)
 - Our-Goal summary is positioned directly below the Who-we-are summary.
-This informs the reader of the Founder's goal and what you can expect form the practice.
+This informs the reader of the Founder's goal and what you can expect from the practice.

 ![Our goal](docs/screenshots/Screenshot-our-goal.png)